-Western-educated North Korean dictator Kim Jong-un rules a totalitarian state unchanged since his father died in 2011.
-Kim rejects any alterations in the status quo, warning of the dangers of outside contagion to the stability of the country.
-He has maintained Pyongyang’s aggressive rhetoric and provocative behavior toward its neighbors and the international community.
-North Korea continues to conduct nuclear and missile tests in violation of U.N.
-Security Council resolutions.
-It has threatened nuclear attacks on the United States and its allies, and it continues to augment and refine its nuclear and missile-delivery capabilities.
-Typically, Pyongyang escalates and then lowers tensions in attempts to win diplomatic and economic benefits.
-The Obama Administration, South Korea, and Japan have refused to resume negotiations on denuclearizing the Korean Peninsula without tangible signs of change in North Korean policy.
+Western-educated Kim Jong-un rules a totalitarian state unchanged since the death of his dictator father in 2011.
+Kim rejects any alterations in the status quo, warning of the dangers of outside contagion.
+Maintaining its aggressive rhetoric and provocative behavior toward its neighbors and the international community, North Korea remains in defiance of U.N.
+Security Council resolutions, has threatened nuclear attacks on the United States and its allies, and continues to augment and refine its nuclear and missile-delivery capabilities.
+Pyongyang typically escalates and then lowers tensions in attempts to win diplomatic and economic benefits from the international community.
+The U.S., South Korea, and Japan have refused to resume negotiations on denuclearizing the Korean Peninsula without tangible signs of change in North Korean policy.

 Bribery is pervasive, and corruption is endemic at every level of the state and economy.
-A modern, independent judiciary does not exist.
-The Workers’ Party, the Korean People’s Army, and cabinet officials run companies that compete to earn foreign exchange.
+A functioning, modern, and independent judiciary does not exist.
+The ruling Workers’ Party, the Korean People’s Army, and members of the cabinet run companies that compete to earn foreign exchange.
 Almost all property belongs to the state.
-Government control extends to all imports and exports as well as domestically produced goods.
+Government control extends even to chattel property (domestically produced goods and all imports and exports).

 No effective tax system is in place.
-The state commands almost every part of the economy and directs all significant economic activity.
+The government commands almost every part of the economy.
 The government sets production levels for most products, and state-owned industries account for nearly all GDP.
+The state directs all significant economic activity.
 Large military spending further drains scarce resources.
-Despite attempts to crack down on them, black markets have grown.
+Despite the state’s attempts to crack down on them, black markets have grown.

 North Korea is isolated from the global economy.
 International trade and investment are tightly controlled by the government.
-Limited foreign participation is allowed in the economy through special economic zones, investment in which is approved on a case-by-case basis.
-The limited financial sector is tightly controlled by the state.
+Multilateral sanctions on North Korea further restrict trade and investment.
+Limited foreign participation in the economy is allowed through special economic zones where investment is approved on a case-by-case basis.
+The financial sector is completely controlled by the state.